makerdao/community/governance/votes/Executive vote - October 17, 2024.md

 ## Executive Summary

 If this executive proposal passes, the following **actions** will occur within the Sky Protocol:
 - The Seal Engine will be initialized.
-This requires a number of subactions:
+This requires a number of sub-actions:
   - Activate a new MKROSM.
   - Activate a new VoteDelegateFactory contract.
   - Initialize the Seal Engine farm in the Flapper.